bobby-welch/awesome-niece/README.md

 $$v^2 = v_0^2 + 2 a \Delta y$$

-But first, we need to get $y_2$ alone on the right side of the equation as follows:
+But first, we need to get $y_2$ alone on the left side of the equation as follows:

 $$\begin{align*}
 v^2 &= v_0^2 + 2a \Delta y \\